 *Data shown represent means ±SD derived from four experiments

-When compared the components of KN with that of MS (Table 4), we found that Glycine and myo-inositol, not in KN but MS medium, and nitric ammonia in MS are changed to chlorine ammonia in KN medium.
-When compared the dosages of KN with that of MS, we found that 1) there are no changes in FeSO4・7H2O, Na2EDTA and Nicotinic acid between the two media, but the amount of KNO3 and Thiamine in KN are 3 times of that in MS. It is well known that the components and dosages of various compounds varied for different kinds of plants.
+When comparing the components of KN and MS media (Table 4), we found that Glycine and myo-inositol, absent in KN but present in MS medium, and nitric ammonia in MS are changed to chlorine ammonia in KN medium.
+Comparing the dosages of KN and MS, we found that 1) there are no changes in FeSO4・7H2O, Na2EDTA and Nicotinic acid between the two media, but the amount of KNO3 and Thiamine in KN are 3 times higher than MS. It is well known that the components and dosages of various compounds varied for different kinds of plants.
 KN medium compared with that of MS medium, gave the best result of surviving rate (82%) in this study, indicating that KN medium is more suitable to shoot apex culture of sweet potato.

 Table 4.
 Comparison of chemical components between KNand MS media*